pve/foobotapi/README.md

 Logging the build: XXX

-cloudbuild.gserviceaccount.com has to have the rights required to run the tests.
+cloudbuild.gserviceaccount.com has to have the rights required to run the tests. build steps have their own environment variables, and roles.